 The Company estimates the fair value of its short-term equity investments at each period end as they are carried at fair value in the Balance Sheet.
 The Company uses the closing price of the common shares on the period-end date.
 The price at which these instruments can ultimately be sold will vary from these estimates due to the timing of their sale, the volume of trading in the securities at any given time and changes in the market over time, among other factors.

 20. New Accounting Policies

-The Company did not adopt any new accounting policies during the year ended September 30, 2023.
+The Company did not adopt any new accounting policies during the three month period ended December 31, 2023.